-Advance Bidding Bidding is done according to our Terms & Conditions of Sale.
+Advance Bidding Bidding takes place subject to our Terms & Conditions of Sale.
 We accept bids in the time-honoured tradition: you can mail us a printed bidsheet (included with the print catalogue and also available for download from our site), or fax it to us at 613-567-2972.
 We will record your bids if you call us at 613-567-3336 with your bidding information.
 E-mail bids also work well; simply provide the lot number and your maximum bid in Canadian dollars.

 Auction Agents An agent on the floor is a good way to make sure your bidding intentions are well-represented if you cannot participate in person.
 Auction agents can view material, execute OR bids and limit bids, and maintain your anonymity if desired.
 We recommend the following agents.